trishadaggupati25/Tastesnap/README.md

-## Tatsesnap: Recipe Generation from Food Images
+## TasteSnap: Recipe Generation from Food Images

 Code supporting the paper: